tbrunsch/Zenodot/README.md

 **Example:** Assume that you have a document viewer application that has loaded this document.
 It might store the content in a hierarchy with sections on the first level, subsections on the second level, and so one.
 Let us assume that we want to evaluate the object behind this section, i.e., the section "Features and Short Comings" -> "Custom Hierarchies".
 A classic approach would be to call `getSection(4).getSubsection(3)`.
 As you can imagine, handling the indices, which is only a technical detail, will become troublesome in large trees.
 However, if you have configured Zenodot correctly, then you can also write `{Features and Short Comings#Custom Hierarchies}` to reference the same node in your tree.
 This is much more readable and less error-prone.
 (Also note the spaces inside the node names.)
 Furthermore, you can, e.g., request code completion after typing `{Features and Short Comings#Custom`.
 The result will be `Custom Variables` and `Custom Hierarchies`.

 See [Custom Hierarchy Example](#custom-hierarchy-example) to see how to use custom hierarchies in Zenodot.

-## Generics

-The generic handling is currently based on the [Reflection API](https://github.com/google/guava/wiki/ReflectionExplained) of [Google Guava](https://github.com/google/guava).
-Due to type erasure, it is not possible to determine the parameters of parameterized types at runtime in general.
-However, it is possible to determine parameters when the declared type is known.
-If, e.g., it is known that an object is returned by a method that returns a `Collection<Integer>`, then the parameter `Integer` will be preserved.
-If the runtime type of the object is `ArrayList`, then Zenodot can even conclude that the actual type is `ArrayList<Integer>`.
-See [Tracking Parameters of Generic Types](#tracking-parameters-of-generic-types) for an example.

-However, there are some things that Zenodot can currently not do:

-  1. You can only cast objects to raw types, not parameterized types.
-A cast `(List)` is perfectly fine, but a cast `(List<Integer>)` will not work.
-  1. Zenodot cannot deduce types: With static typing, the expression `java.util.Arrays.asList("a", "b", "c").get(0).length()` does not compile since Zenodot cannot infer that the created `List` is a `List` of `String`s.
-  1. Zenodot allows calling a method that expects a `List` of `String`s with a `List` of `Integer`s.
-The reason is that, due to type erasure and the lack of type inference, Zenodot does not always have full generic type information.
-Since rejecting unresolved or only partially resolved types as method arguments will be wrong in some cases, we decided to ignore generic type parameters and only consider raw types when deciding whether a method may be called for a given list of arguments.

 ## Operators

 Zenodot implements most but not all unary and binary operators.
 The following operators are currently not supported: